High dimensional matrix estimation with unknown variance of the noise: Matrix Regression

-The symbol $\lesssim$ means that inequality holds up to a multiplicative numerical constant and $c$ denotes a numerical constant that depends on $\alpha$ and $\beta$. \end{Theorem} \begin{proof} This is a consequence of Theorem \ref{thmr1}. \end{proof} Let us now compare condition \eqref{r22} with the conditions obtained in \cite{bunea-optimal,giraud-low}.
-The method proposed in \cite{bunea-optimal} requires $m_2(l-r)$ to be large, which holds whenever $l\gg r$ or $l-r\geq 1$ and $m_2$ is large.
-This condition excludes an interesting case $l=r\ll m_2$.
-On the other hand \eqref{r22} is satisfied for $l=r\ll m_2$ if
+\end{Theorem} \begin{proof} This is a consequence of Theorem \ref{thmr1}. \end{proof} Let us now compare condition \eqref{r22} with the conditions obtained in \cite{bunea-optimal,giraud-low}.
+In \cite{bunea-optimal} the authors introduce a new rank-penalised estimator and consider both cases when the variance of the noise is known or not.
+In the case of known variance of the noise, in \cite{bunea-optimal}, minimax optimal bounds on the mean squared errors are established (it does not need growth restriction on $\lambda$ and, thus, applies to all $\rank(V A_0 )$).
+In the case when the variance of the noise is unknown, un unbiased estimator of $\sigma$ is proposed.
+This estimator requires an assumption on the dimensions of the problem.
+In particular it requires $m_2(n-r)$ to be large, which holds whenever $n\gg r$ or $n-r\geq 1$ and $m_2$ is large.
+This condition excludes an interesting case $n=r\ll m_2$.
+On the other hand \eqref{r22} is satisfied for $n=r\ll m_2$ if

 where we used $\rank(VA_0)\leq r\wedge \rank(A_0)$.

 The method of \cite{giraud-low} requires the following condition to be satisfied